English Language Learners

 The English Language Learners (ELL) program supports non-native English speakers by working closely with the child’s teacher.
 The children are drawn from their regular classes to conduct language activities with a designated ELL teacher from the DCPS Office of Bilingual Education.
 Students may receive ELL services 1–2 hours a week depending on language proficiency and grade level.

-Maury’s on-site social worker provides:
+Maury’s on-site psychologist and social worker provide:

-- Crisis intervention for students and families
+- Crisis intervention for students and families.

-- On-going counseling for students and parents in need
+- On-going counseling for students and parents in need.

-- Test coordination
+- Test coordination.

-Each student who qualifies for special education services will have an Individualized Education Program (IEP), developed by a team of professionals, which states educational goals and objectives; describes learning needs and abilities; and lists the needed related services.
+Each student with special needs who qualifies for special education services will have an Individualized Education Program (IEP), developed by a team of professionals, which states educational goals and objectives; describes learning needs and abilities; and lists the needed related services.
 In accordance with the IEP, a student is included in the regular education program to the maximum extent possible, participating in “pull-out” services and/or inclusion as appropriate.